DavideNapolitano/Benchmarking-Visual-LLMs-Resilience-to-Unanswerable-Questions-on-Visually-Rich-Documents/VQA_analysis/models/results/Readme.md

-Inside the llm folder you find all the scripts to include inside the generate dataset folder (e.g., results/MPDocVQA).
+Inside this folder you find all the scripts to include inside the generate dataset folder (e.g., results/MPDocVQA).

 The scripts include the processing of the metrics and the creation of tables and plots.